If you’re doing any of these mistakes on Pinterest and you’re not seeing the traffic you’d like to see then you need to STOP & re-evaluate.

 Because your blog post title is optimized for Google you really want to use a different title on your text ovelays.

 This will also help you to serve your audience with your pins based on their journey.
-I talk about this in my Perfect Pin Blueprint in depth.
+I talk about this in my Pin Profit Academy in depth.